jaskirat1616/Orby-Glasses/README.md

 **Visual Examples:**
 - Screenshots are displayed above in the README
-- Test videos are linked above for viewing/downloading
+- Example usage videos are linked above for viewing/downloading
 - See `images/` folder for more screenshots and diagrams
-- See `test_videos/` folder for all test videos
+- See `test_videos/` folder for all example usage videos

 ## Usage Examples